 The development of metallurgy coincides with the persistent bloody wars of the Middle Ages.
 The wars, in fact, stimulated the development of arms.
 The medieval craftsmen faced a difficult task: to get both tough and forging steel.
 With a great content of carbon the metal was hard, but brittle, and at small - malleable, but very soft.
 Damascus steel was obtained by multiple forging steel strips with different carbon content.

-toughness were obtained after a skilful forging.
-But making Damascus steel is not easy: after heating in the furnace the metal surface is oxidized, preventing itssword of Damascus steel welding.
+Exceptional strength and toughness were obtained after a skilful forging.
+But making Damascus steel is not easy: after heating in the furnace the metal surface is oxidized, preventing its welding.
 It is necessary to maintain the appropriate temperature in the furnace and constantly remove oxides from the surface of steel.
 For obtaining the best Damask you must know how to remove oxides, the desired temperature of forging, the order of joining strips containing different amounts of carbon, the powders, used for welding as fluxes.

 In the Middle Ages, the secrets of metallurgy, as well as professional secrets of shamans, were transmitted only to the initiated.
 It is the guarded art of blacksmithing secrets that led to permanent loss of Damascus production technology.